 Physical and emotional exhaustion often accompany grief, and fear feeds on inactivity.
 It’s a downward spiral: the sadder you are, the less energy you have to move.
 The less you move, the sadder you feel.
 Down you go, into a pit of inactivity, despair, and hopelessness.

-5. Learn about fear and grieving
+5. Learn how others deal with fear and grief

 Option B: Facing Adversity, Building Resilience, and Finding Joy by Sheryl Sandberg and Adam Grant is a good resource for coping with grief — especially if you’re scared of the painful feelings of loss.
 The authors offer lots of psychological and emotional sources of support, including reassurance that you WILL get through this!